Storm772/Giveaway-Bot/README.md

     npm install
     ```

-3. Create a `.env` file and add your Discord bot token and Client id:
+3. Create a `.env` file and add the following:
     ```env
     DISCORD_BOT_TOKEN=your_discord_bot_token
     CLIENT_ID=your_bot_client_id